-- Against a Person: Any UCR Part I crime above (with the exception of Negligent Manslaughter and Weapons Violations, i.e. carrying, possessing, Drug Abuse Violations, and Liquor Law Violations), and any other crime causing bodily injury or intimidation where there is evidence of bias or hate motivation and that the victim was selected because of an actual or perceived race, gender, religion, national origin, disability, or sexual orientation. - Against Property: Any larceny-theft, simple assault, intimidation, and destruction/damage/vandalism of property, in which the underlying motivation for the offense is bias.
+- Against a Person: Any Uniform Crime Reporting Part I crime (with the exception of negligent manslaughter and weapons violations, i.e. carrying, possessing, drug abuse violations, and liquor law violations), and any other crime causing bodily injury or intimidation where there is evidence of bias or hate motivation and that the victim was selected because of an actual or perceived race, gender, religion, national origin, disability, or sexual orientation. - Against Property: Any larceny-theft, simple assault, intimidation, and destruction/damage/vandalism of property, in which the underlying motivation for the offense is bias.

-Crimes under the purview of the Clery Act must be reported by location of occurrence in one of the following four categories: on-campus property, on-campus student housing facilities, non-campus property and public property (streets, sidewalks, municipal parking lots and areas immediately adjacent to the campus).
+Crimes under the purview of the Clery Act must be reported by location of occurrence in one of the following four categories: on-campus property, on-campus student housing facilities, non-campus property and public property (i.e., streets, sidewalks, municipal parking lots and areas immediately adjacent to the campus).

-Preparing the Annual Disclosure of Crime Statistics
+Annual Disclosure of Crime Statistics